Yokohama incident

 The Yokohama incident (横浜事件, Yokohama Jiken) took place in Imperial Japan during World War II.
 Between 1943 and 1945, the Yokohama Special Higher Police arrested nearly three-dozen intellectuals for charges of attempting to revive the Communist Party.
-Suspects included editors of the Chuo Koron, Kaizo, and Nippon Hyoron magazines.
+Suspects included editors of the Chuo Koron, Kaizō, and Nippon Hyoron magazines.
 Suspects were subjected to physical violence, and three died as a result of mistreatment.

 In 2010, the Yokohama District Court ordered the government to pay compensation to the relatives of five deceased men for falsely imprisoning them.